 Michigan Sports Betting – Bet On Sports Legally In MI

-Michigan did legalize state-regulated sports betting near Christmas in 2019 and hopes to launch its new state-based initiatives in time for March Madness betting.
-This is not surprising as lawmakers in the state have had a favorable position concerning gambling expansion during recent legislative sessions.
+Michigan did legalize state-regulated sports betting near Christmas in 2019 seeking to get in on the 2020 March Madness action This is not surprising as lawmakers in the state have had a favorable position concerning gambling expansion during recent legislative sessions.

-Once available, the state-licensed sportsbooks will provide additional options for MI residents to bet on sports, expanding the opportunities beyond the legitimate online sportsbooks that accept bettors from the Wolverine State.
+State-licensed sportsbooks provide additional options for MI residents to bet on sports, expanding the opportunities beyond the legitimate online sportsbooks that have accepted bettors from the Wolverine State for years.